 3. Residence: The child must live with you or your spouse (if you file a joint return) in the United States for more than half the year.

-4. Support: The child’s income must not have provided more than half of his or her support for the year.
+4. Support: The child’s income must not have provided more than half of their own support for the year.

 Joint Return: The child cannot file a joint return for the tax year unless the child and the child’s spouse did not have a separate filing requirement and filed the joint return only to claim a refund.